The Best Smart Home Security Systems to Protect Your Home

 Vivint Smart Home security system is a bit pricier than some of the other options on this list, it also has a ton of unique features.
 These include car protection with disturbance alerts, automated alarms to deter trespassers or porch pirates, and up to 30 days of continuous video recording.
 With the smart home system, you'll also be able to integrate all of your smart home devices (cameras, locks, etc.) for a fully-automated home.
 And you don't have to worry about setting it up yourself, as professional installation comes with your purchase.

 On a budget?
 SimpliSafe has you covered.
 This smart home security company has a range of packages to meet any needs.
 For basic home security, opt for The Foundation system.
-For under $160 (and no monthly fees), you'll get an entry sensor, a motion sensor, a keypad, a smart base, and 24/7 monitoring for your small home or apartment.
+You'll get an entry sensor, a motion sensor, a keypad, a smart base, and 24/7 monitoring for your small home or apartment.
 For those looking for an all-encompassing solution, there's The Lighthouse.
-It's a bit more, at $302.20, but comes with an outdoor security camera, three entry sensors for windows and doors, a motion sensor, a keypad, and a base station.
+It's a bit more but comes with an outdoor security camera, three entry sensors for windows and doors, a motion sensor, a keypad, and a base station.
 And like all of SimpliSafe's alarm systems, there's no monthly fee-it's a one-and-done purchase.

 Whether you're simply looking for a smart lock so you can stop carrying your keys around or want a full, comprehensive smart home security system, fast, reliable Internet is a must.
 And at Optimum, that's exactly what we deliver, with home Internet + mobile at affordable prices.